 Depoe Bay Area [COA ID: 023]

-The Depoe Bay COA is a part of the worlds smallest harbor and had productive rocky shore and headlands for fish and wildlife use.
+The Depoe Bay COA contains the world’s smallest harbor and has a productive rocky shore and headlands for fish and wildlife use.

 Deschutes River [COA ID: 149]

 Mainly located on the Warms Springs Reservation, this narrow COA includes a section of the Deschutes River from above the confluence with the Warms Springs River, north to approximately 1.5 miles below White Horse Rapids.
 From east to west the COA runs from the east side of the Deschutes River, adjacent to White Horse rapids, …

 Rock Creek which flows into Devil’s Lake is one of the most important Coho producing streams on the coast.
 Rock Creek mouth is a peat marsh of several acres in size.

 Area includes important stretches of Dry Creek, Drews Creek and Dog Lake